Skip to page content

 About this Piece

-In a series of lectures from 1947 entitled “Brahms the Progressive,” Arnold Schoenberg relates an instance of Brahms dealing with one of his fans.
-“Contemporaries found various ways to annoy him,” writes Schoenberg of Brahms.
+In a series of lectures from 1947 titled “Brahms the Progressive,” Arnold Schoenberg relates an instance of Brahms dealing with one of his fans.
+“Contemporaries found various ways to annoy him,” said Schoenberg of Brahms.
 “A musician or a music lover might intend to display his own great understanding, good judgment of music, and acquaintance with ‘some’ of Brahms’ music.
 Hence he dared say he had observed that Brahms’ First Piano Sonata was very similar to Beethoven’s ‘Hammerklavier’ Sonata.
-No wonder that Brahms, in his straightforward manner, spoke out: ‘Every jackass notices that!’ ”
+No wonder that Brahms, in his straightforward manner, spoke out: ‘Every jackass notices that!’”

-You don’t have to know about either composer or his works to understand why Brahms might sour at such a comment.
-He spent much of his life having his place in the history of German music found for him by others.
-His First Symphony was called “Beethoven’s Tenth.”
-To Wagner’s detractors, Brahms represented everything that was good about German music and to Wagner’s fans, everything that was bad about it.
-It’s easy to point out the commonalities between Brahms and the generations that preceded him; ?nding what makes him a unique, progressive force in German music takes a bit more effort, and that was the point of Schoenberg’s lectures, and, in a sense, of his orchestration of one of Brahms’ chamber masterpieces.
+You don’t have to know about either composer or his works to understand why Brahms would sour at such a comment.
+He spent much of his life having his place in German music history defined by others.
+His First Symphony was nicknamed “Beethoven’s Tenth.”
+To Wagner’s detractors, Brahms represented everything that was good about German music, and to Wagner’s fans, everything that was bad about it.
+It’s easy to see Brahms and his music as a continuation of generations that preceded him.
+Finding what makes him a unique, progressive force in German music takes a bit more effort, and that was the point of Schoenberg’s lectures and, in a sense, of his orchestration of one of Brahms’ chamber masterpieces.

-Brahms’ Quartet had its premiere in Hamburg in 1861; Schoenberg orchestrated the work in 1937, and it was premiered by the Los Angeles Philharmonic under the baton of then-Music Director Otto Klemperer at one of the Orchestra’s Saturday Evening Concerts.
+Brahms’ First Piano Quartet premiered in Hamburg in 1861; Schoenberg orchestrated the work in 1937, and the latter version was premiered by the Los Angeles Philharmonic under the baton of then-Music Director Otto Klemperer at one of the Orchestra’s Saturday Evening Concerts.
 Schoenberg explained the rationale behind his orchestration in a letter to Alfred Frankenstein, the music critic of the San Francisco Chronicle, almost a year after the premiere:

 1. I like the piece